romankoval69/podcast-android-app/ANDROID_BUILD_GUIDE.md

 **If you still get AGP version errors after sync:**
 - Run the fix script: `./fix-capacitor-agp.sh`
+- This converts project dependencies to AAR dependencies for AGP 7.2.1 compatibility
-- This patches the generated Capacitor files to use AGP 7.2.1
+- Patches generated Capacitor files to use AGP 7.2.1
 - Then try building again in Android Studio

+**Technical Details:**
+- Uses AAR (Android Archive) dependencies instead of project references
+- This avoids build configuration attribute conflicts with AGP 7.2.1
+- All Capacitor plugins are loaded from Maven Central instead of local projects

 **Note about deprecation warnings:**
 - You may see "Deprecated Gradle features were used" warnings - these are normal